csswizardry/csswizardry.github.com/_posts/2014-06-23-vim-for-people-who-think-things-like-vim-are-weird-and-hard.md

 It might feel a little counterproductive to introduce a learning curve to something as basic as a text editor, but if you’re going to spend up to eight or more hours a _day_ in there, you should know it inside out (Vim or otherwise).
-It astounds me that I still see people—professional web developers—fudging their way around the tool that pays their wages; a text editor _should_ be learned.
+It astounds me that I still see people — professional web developers — fudging their way around the tool that pays their wages; a text editor _should_ be learned.

 Starting with Vim is hard.
 It’s not fun, and it makes you feel stupid (especially if someone is watching over your shoulder) but, as with most new things, there will always be a learning curve.
-With Vim, however, I have found that the curve never begins to plateau—you can learn ‘just enough’ in an afternoon, but there’s always something more you could learn, or an even more efficient method you can work out.
+With Vim, however, I have found that the curve never begins to plateau — you can learn ‘just enough’ in an afternoon, but there’s always something more you could learn, or an even more efficient method you can work out.